A factory reset will erase all of the data and settings from your device but it won’t remove Activation Lock.

 For security reasons, anyone who tries to disable Activation Lock or reactivate a device by restoring it to factory settings will be prompted to provide the user’s Apple account credentials.
 Owners of iCloud locked devices often try to get rid of the iCloud Activation Lock by factory resetting their device.
 To find out more, see Can you factory reset iCloud locked iPhone?.

 A common misconception is that a factory reset will remove the iCloud lock, but it won’t.
-To find out more, see Does factory reset remove iCloud lock?.

 The Apple ID password will also be required if they try to reset the device in DFU mode, which can reset the password but cannot remove Activation Lock.